quii/learn-go-with-tests/hello-world.md

 ...
 ```

 Go's second tool for viewing documentation is the pkgsite command, which powers Go's official package viewing website.
-You can install pkgsite with `go install golang.org/x/pkgsite/cmd/pkgsite@latest`, then,  `pkgsite -open .`.
+You can install pkgsite with `go install golang.org/x/pkgsite/cmd/pkgsite@latest`, then run it with `pkgsite -open .`.
+Go's install command will download the go source from that repository and build an executable binary.
+For a default installation of Go, that executable will be in `$HOME/go/bin` for Linux and macOS, and `%USERPROFILE%\go\bin` for Windows.
+If you have not already added those paths to your $PATH var, you might want to do so to make running go-installed commands easier.

 The vast majority of the standard library has excellent documentation with examples.
 Navigating to [http://localhost:8080/testing](http://localhost:8080/testing) would be worthwhile to see what's available to you.